hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ## Appearance

 The Settings screen includes a **Theme** option with Light, Dark, and System default modes.
 The selected mode is stored in shared preferences and applied whenever the app starts.
+The main navigation chrome now uses Material 3 components – a top app bar, navigation bar, and dialogs – so colors, typography, and shapes automatically match the active dynamic color scheme.

 ## Species PPFD targets